Design System Overhaul: Cutting Redundant Components and Saving 2–3 Hours per Feature

 As Exxact scaled its product offerings, inconsistencies in design and development slowed teams down.
 This project focused on creating a single source of truth; reducing fragmentation, improving handoff, and enabling faster, more consistent product development.

-The Challenge
+The Problem

 When I joined Exxact, our design process lacked structure and scalability: